Telecommunication-Telemedia-Assessment/sophoappeal_rule_prediction_extension/README.md

 This repository is part of [Sohpappeal](https://github.com/Telecommunication-Telemedia-Assessment/sophoappeal).
 Please use the main repository as starting point.

-This repository is part of the DFG project [Sophoappeal (437543412)](https://www.tu-ilmenau.de/universitaet/fakultaeten/fakultaet-elektrotechnik-und-informationstechnik/profil/institute-und-fachgebiete/fachgebiet-audiovisuelle-technik/forschung/dfg-projekt-sophoappeal), it contains images and analysis scripts.
+This repository is part of the DFG project [Sophoappeal (437543412)](https://www.tu-ilmenau.de/universitaet/fakultaeten/fakultaet-elektrotechnik-und-informationstechnik/profil/institute-und-fachgebiete/fachgebiet-audiovisuelle-technik/forschung/dfg-projekt-sophoappeal).

 ## Requirements